-Other than that, below are a few causes that are most common to the explorer crashing problem.
+Other than that, below are a few common causes of the explorer crashing problem.

 Corrupted or mismatched Windows 10 system file

-If your Windows 10 has missing or corrupted system file, things will go wrong and causes file explorer to hang.
-Below are a short instruction on how to automatically scan and repair corrupted system file in Windows 10.
+If your Windows 10 has missing or corrupted system files, things will go wrong and cause file explorer to hang.
+Below are short instructions on how to automatically scan and repair corrupted system files in Windows 10.

 - Go to Start Menu.
 Type cmd and right click it then Run as administrator.